-The College ran a number of programmes throughout 2010 to support students including Peer Support and Student Leadership, Cross Roads, Careers Expo with focus on creative careers, Drug Education, Driver Education and Cyber Bullying programmes.
-Individual senior students attended the Rotary Youth Programme of Enrichment and Junior School students participated in the Da Vinci Decathlon and Interschool Debating.
+The College ran a number of programmes throughout 2011 to support students including Peer Support and Student Leadership, Cross Roads, Careers Expo with focus on creative careers, Drug Education, Driver Education and Cyber Bullying programmes.
+Individual senior students attended the Rotary Youth Programme of Enrichment and Junior School students participated in Interschool Debating.

-Values Education is an integrated and essential element to our educational philosophy.
-Values are reinforced through a range of measures incorporated within our pastoral care programme and are reinforced continually through day to day interaction, in classrooms, studio settings and at formal assemblies.
+Values Education is an integrated and essential element of our educational philosophy.
+Values are reinforced through a range of measures incorporated within our pastoral care programme and are reinforced continually through day to day interaction, in classroom and studio settings and at formal assemblies.